-Joint evaluation of the UN Joint Programme on AIDS on preventing and responding to violence against women and girls
+Joint Evaluation of the work of the UN joint programme on AIDS on preventing and responding to violence against women and girls

 Disclaimer

 This report has been authored by SDDirect.
 The views expressed in this report are those of the evaluators.
 They do not represent those of UNAIDS Secretariat or of any of the individuals or organisations referred to in the report.